 Second, when you were driving around, you might have seen billboard signs that said, “I will sell your house in 45 days or I will buy it.”
 This statement begs the question: After the 45th day, what price will you pay for my house.
 My asking price?
 No, not hardly.
 These agents might think they are clever, but that statement makes them look like they are trying to outsmart an uninformed customer.
 People who recognize this type of approach would most likely stay away from those agents because naturally, we wonder what other schemes they might have up their sleeves.

 Third, while planning to sell your house, it’s great to receive a call out of the blue from a random agent telling you: “I have a buyer for your house.”
 It sounds exciting and maybe a chance to sell your house without even having listed it.
 But wait a second.
 Ask that agent who s/he would like to represent, you or the buyer?
 Once the agent says that s/he would represent you and signs you on as a customer, it is most likely that you will soon find out that the buyer is no longer interested in your home or has found another house in the meantime.
 This is a common tactic used by dodgy agents to get you excited enough to sign up with them.

 Overall, good real estate agents are the ones who tell you what you need to hear, not what you want to hear.
 They don’t play to your emotions or mislead you with false statements.
 Good agents use facts, data and logic to back up their claims.
 They will not use false claims and clichés to fast-talk you into a deal.
 I hope you find this article helpful.
 If you do, please share it with others who can benefit from it as well.
-For future articles that will be beneficial to you, please subscribe to our posts.
-Thanks!
+For more articles on this topic that will be beneficial to you, please visit here!